Graduate Research Scholar (GRS) Fellowships and Communities

 GRS Fellowships are competitive and merit-based.
 At a minimum, to be considered for GRS funding, students must be United States citizens or permanent residents and be admissible to a graduate program at the University of Wisconsin–Madison (Students on probation cannot receive GRS funding.)
 Beyond merit, preference is given to Wisconsin residents.
 Applicants should meet one or more of the following criteria:

-McNair students: students who participated in a Ronald E. McNair Post-Baccalaureate Achievement Program; OR
+McNair students: students who participated in a Ronald E. McNair Post-Baccalaureate Achievement Program; AND/OR

-Students from the following racial/ethnic groups: a) African American or Black; b) American Indian or Alaskan Native; c) Hispanic/Latino; d) Cambodian, Vietnamese, Laotian, or Hmong; e) Native Hawaiian or Other Pacific Islander; OR
+Students from the following racial/ethnic groups: a) African American or Black; b) American Indian or Alaskan Native; c) Hispanic/Latino; d) Cambodian, Vietnamese, Laotian, or Hmong; e) Native Hawaiian or Other Pacific Islander; AND/OR

 Economically disadvantaged students: a) first-generation college students who participated in one of the following TRIO programs: Upward Bound, Talent Search, Educational Opportunities Centers, or Student Support Services; b) first-generation college students who graduated from the PEOPLE Program; or c) UW–Madison bachelor's degree recipients who were in the FASTrack or BANNER programs.

 GRS-eligible applicants to graduate programs are identified in GWIS with a green AOF flag.
 Applicants whose GWIS record does not contain the flag are eligible to be nominated for the fellowship if the academic program believes the student would find the GRS cohort-based experience valuable.
-Graduate programs who sish to nominate students to be considered for an GRS Fellowship should consult with their GRS Community regarding the timeline and process for nominations, offers, and awards.
+Graduate programs who wish to nominate a student for a GRS Fellowship should consult with their GRS Community regarding the timeline and process for nominations, offers, and awards.